galikbence/genome_annotation/README.md

   ## 1. Collecting external evidences

-   In order to maximize the genome annotation efficiency you should collect such data that can support a gene model for example __protein__ and __transcript__ sequences from closly related species.
-The best if you have __RNA-seq__ data from the species of interest.
+   In order to maximize the genome annotation efficiency you should collect such data that can support a gene model for example __protein__ and __transcript__ sequences from closely related species.
+The best if you have __RNA-seq__ data directly from the species of interest.

   ## 2. Preparing gene models